dxw/whippet/readme.md

 cp /path/to/your/wp-config.php /var/local/myapp/shared/
 ```

-When you deploy, Whippet will make sure your app is up to date (per your plugins.lock), create a new release in releases, and create a symlink that points to it (in this example, at /var/local/myapp/current).
+When you deploy, Whippet will make sure your app is up to date (per your `whippet.lock`), create a new release in releases, and create a symlink that points to it (in this example, at /var/local/myapp/current).

 You can then configure your webserver to use the current symlink as your document root, and your application should be available.